Generally, exposure becomes significant after several years of regular contact with asbestos

 - your medical history and current diagnosis

 If you suffer from an asbestos-related disease, you are eligible for financial compensation.
-We highly encourage you to contact us at 205 328.9200, whether you have already decided to take legal recourse or not.
 Our highly qualified lawyers will do all in their power to achieve the best outcome for your case.
-Environmental Litigation Group, P.C. has successfully recovered compensation for over 25,000 asbesos victims until now.
+Environmental Litigation Group, P.C. has successfully recovered compensation for over 25,000 asbestos victims until now.